camunda/camunda-docs/docs/reference/bpmn-processes/user-tasks/user-tasks.md

 Applications like [Tasklist] can be used by humans to complete these tasks.
-Alternative a job worker can subscribe to the job type `io.camunda.zeebe:userTask` to complete the job manully.
+Alternative a job worker can subscribe to the job type `io.camunda.zeebe:userTask` to complete the job manually.

 When the job is completed, the user task gets completed and the process instance continues.